sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_3_ProgrammingLanguages/ProgrammingLanguages_Quiz.md

 **Description**

-a) It is not correct.

-b) It is not correct.

-c) Python is the Programming language which is more similar to English than others.
+Python is the Programming language which is more similar to English than others.

-d) All are not correct.

 ---
 ---